A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: SpatPOMP models and their representation in spatPomp

-Only functionalities that are required to run an algorithm of interest need to be supplied in advance. \code{dunit_measure} evaluates the probability density of the measurement of a spatial unit given its latent state vector, whereas \code{runit_measure} simulates from this conditional distribution.
-Given the latent state, \code{eunit_measure} and \code{vunit_measure} give the expectation and variance of the measurement, respectively.
-They are used by the ensemble Kalman filter (EnKF, Section~\ref{sec:enkf}) and iterated EnKF (Section~\ref{sec:ienkf}). \code{munit_measure} returns a parameter vector corresponding to given moments (mean and variance), used by one of the options for a guided particle filter (Section~\ref{sec:girf}).
+All the model components of a \class{spatPomp} object are listed in \cref{tab:notation}.
+It is not necessary to supply every component---only those that are required to run an algorithm of interest.
+For example, the functions \code{eunit\_measure} and \code{vunit\_measure}, calculating the expectation and variance of the measurement model, are used by the ensemble Kalman filter (EnKF, \cref{sec:enkf}) and iterated EnKF (\cref{sec:ienkf}).
+The function \code{munit\_measure} returns a parameter vector corresponding to given mean and variance, used by one of the options for a guided intermediate resampling filter (GIRF, \cref{sec:girf}) and iterated GIRF (\cref{sec:igirf}).